-Peter Rillero, PhD, is an associate professor of science education at Arizona State University.
-He has been a science educator for over thirty years.
-Rillero joined the US Peace Corps in 1982 and taught grades 8 to 10 in a rural school in Kenya for three years.
+Professor Rillero joined the U.S. Peace Corps in 1982 and taught grades 8 to 10 in a rural school in Kenya for three years.
 He taught high school general science, physics, biology, and science research for four years in a public school in Bronx, NY, while earning a masters degree in science education (Teachers College, Columbia University) and a masters degree in biology (City University of New York).
-Rillero accepted a tenure-track faculty position in science education at Arizona State University in 1994 after earning his doctoral degree in science education from The Ohio State University with Stan Helgeson as his major advisor.
+Professor Rillero accepted a tenure-track faculty position in science education at Arizona State University in 1994 after earning his doctoral degree in science education from The Ohio State University with Stan Helgeson as his major advisor.
 He was an exchange professor at the National University of Costa Rica, a Fulbright Lecturer in science education in Iceland, STEM consultant in Cebu, Philippines, andcChair of the department of secondary education.